-Wonderful quote from Fyodor Dostoevsky’s “Crime and Punishment”, uttered by Razumikhin in a drunken but intense rant in defense of his friend Raskolnikov, who may be going mad – talking nonsense – with the guilty complications of living with the double murder he has committed.
+Wonderful quote from Fyodor Dostoevsky’s “Crime and Punishment”, uttered by Razumikhin in an intense drunken rant in defence of his friend Raskolnikov, who may be going mad – talking nonsense – with the guilty complications of living with the double murder he has committed.

-“Talking nonsense is the sole privilege mankind posesses over the other organisms.
+“Talking nonsense is the sole privilege mankind possesses over the other organisms.
 It’s by talking nonsense that one gets to the truth !

 I talk nonsense, therefore I am human.

 Not one single truth has ever been arrived at without people first having talked [reams of nonsense] and that’s an honourable thing in its own way; well but we can’t even talk nonsense with our own brains !
 Talk nonsense to me by all means, but do it with your own brain, and I shall love you for it.
 To talk nonsense in one’s own way is almost better than to talk a truth that’s someone else’s; in the first instance you behave like a human being, while in the second you are merely being a parrot ! […]

 We’ve got accustomed to making do with other people’s intelligence – we’re soaked in it !”